 Ease of Use

 Whether you plan to use your cargo box occasionally, or throw it on your roof and leave it there for months, there are a few ways in which some products are considerably easier to use than others.
-For this metric, we looked at the assembly process which included mounting and opening and closing the box; this helped us come up with a picture of how much or little effort was required to enjoy the benefits of each box.
+For this metric, worth 40% of the total score, we looked at the assembly process which included mounting and opening and closing the box; this helped us come up with a picture of how much or little effort was required to enjoy the benefits of each box.

-Two of the models in our review, the SportRack Vista and Thule SideKick, attach to the car with U-bolts.
+All of the boxes do a reasonable job of protecting your gear from the elements and kept our belongings dry, even when driving through a hefty rainstorm — or 20 minutes with a garden hose when the weather didn't cooperate.
+However, two of the models in our review, the SportRack Vista and Thule SideKick, gave us some cause for concern.
+These boxes attach to the car with U-bolts.
 The bolts surround the crossbars of the car and attach through a series of holes in the bottom of the box.
 Both boxes came with small vinyl circles to cover up the unused holes, and we were wary about their waterproofness.
-We never found water in the boxes during testing, but the vinyl covers seemed like a flimsy solution compared to the solid latching system that Yakima uses on both the Skybox Carbonite and ShowCase.
-We suspect that these stickers may rub away over time as you load your gear in and out of the boxes, so both of these boxes received lower score for durability than their competitors.
+We never found water in the boxes during testing, but the vinyl covers seemed like a flimsy solution compared to the solid slide strips that cover any openings on the higher-end Thule or Yakima models.
+We suspect that these stickers may rub away over time as you load your gear in and out of the boxes, so both of these boxes received a lower score for durability than their competitors.

 That being said, some of the boxes we tested did have great, useful indicators to let you know if the box was latched properly or not before trying to remove the key, like the newly designed red indicator of the Thule Motion XT and the big handle of the Yakima Skybox.
 Both of these inspire extra confidence that your belongings are safe, so we boosted their scores in this metric accordingly.

-We really appreciated straightforward, simple security systems and appreciated boxes that had added features to aid in our confidence of our beloved gear's security.
-This metric accounted for 20% of the overall score of each cargo box.
+We really appreciate straightforward, simple security systems and boxes that have additional features to aid in our confidence in the security of our beloved gear.
+This metric constitutes 20% of the overall score of each cargo box.